SteveBarnegren/TweenKit/README.md

 ### Yoyo

-If you want your action to go back and forth, you can use the `Yoyo` action:
+If you want your action to go back and forth, you can use a `YoyoAction`.
+These can be easily constructed by calling the `yoyo()` method on any action:

 ```
 let move = InterpolationAction(from: { [unowned self] in self.squareView.frame },